-For the purposes of this program, the project must be primarily or substantially within, adjacent to, or a half mile from the geographic boundary of the disadvantaged community to be considered "serving" the disadvantaged community.
+For the purposes of this program, the project must be primarily or substantially within, adjacent to, or one mile from the geographic boundary of the Disadvantaged Community to be considered "serving" the Disadvantaged Community.

-To determine if the project is located within or serves a disadvantaged community, the following should be assessed:
+To determine if the Urban Rivers project is located within or serves a Disadvantaged OR Severely Disadvantaged Community, the following questions should be addressed:

-- The project must serve communities located adjacent to or within a half mile of the project area. - If the communities located within, immediately adjacent to or within a half mile of the project area have a median household income (MHI) of less than \$ 47,942 (or 80% of the statewide annual median household income), the community is considered disadvantaged.
+- What communities are located within the project area? - Does the project serve any communities located adjacent to or within one mile of the project area? - Do any of the communities located within, immediately adjacent to or within one mile of the project area have a median household income (MHI) of less than: - \$ 47, 942 (or 80% of the statewide annual median household income), the community is considered disadvantaged. - \$ 35,956 (or 60% of the statewide annual median household income), the community is considered severely disadvantaged.